The Return of Dr. Fu Manchu: Cast

-Production

-Writing

-It was loosely adapted from the 1916 novel of the same name by Sax Rohmer.

 Critical reception

 The New York Times critic wrote, "melodramatic as the film is, it is not quite as exciting as its predecessor, The Mysterious Dr. Fu, in which Warner Oland did better work.
 O.P.
 Heggie as the inspector, Neil Hamilton as Petrie and Jean Arthur in the rôle of Lia are acceptable".
+A review of the film in Variety reported that "it's absurd [...] written down to the dumbest level in the audience mass," that it had an "awful literary quality," and "[b]est that can be said of this production is that the audience didn't laugh at its creepy sequences."